Gameplay

 -

 Holy Sword (especially if you run a wealth rune) generates a good amount of meter per cast.
 This adds up over the course of a fight.
 Don’t mindlessly spam it, but don’t be afraid to use it for meter gain when it’s safe to do so.
+If you use Swordprayer the meter gen is 100% converted to % values meaning you get 6% on relic core and 9% on ancient core and Wealth no longer applies.

 Your awakening, Alithanes's Judgment, fills a major portion of your Piety bar when used (80%), with an extra 10% gain if you hit the boss.
 It is not recommended to cast this at the start of a fight; prioritize your damage buffs, brand, and activate yearning first.